Passing out (military)

 Passing out is the official graduation ceremony following the completion of a course by military or other uniformed service personnel at their respective training school, college, or military academy, largely in Commonwealth nations.
 Soldiers, sailors, or airmen take part in a passing out military parade upon completion of a basic training course.
-The military parade during the 'passing out' ceremony may also consist of military bands, and other displays of synchronisation discipline such as a flypast, which may also include acrobatics.
+The military parade during the 'passing out' ceremony may also consist of military bands, and other displays of synchronisation discipline such as a flypast, which may also include aerobatics.

 Name

 The parade may also be referred to as a 'Marching out' parade, as it is at the Army Recruit Training Centre at Kapooka in Australia.
 It is also known as 'Pass off' parade, as in the case of the Royal Army Physical Training Corps and Passing out 'Ceremony' in the case of Warsash Maritime Academy of the British Merchant Navy.
-It is also known as 'Sovereign's Parade' at Royal Military Academy Sandhurst, when inspected by a member of the British Royal Family or another royal.
+It is also known as 'Sovereign's Parade' at Royal Military Academy Sandhurst, when inspected by a member of the British royal family or another royal.
 Since 1964, the Fire and Rescue NSW conducts a passing out parade on course completion.